IMS-Network/uptime-kuma/CONTRIBUTING.md

 ## Project Styles
 I do not like something that requires so many configurations before you can finally start the app.
 I hope Uptime Kuma installation could be as easy as installing a mobile app.

-I personally do not like it when something requires so much learning and configuration before you can finally start the app.

-- Easy to install for non-Docker users, no native build dependency is needed (at least for x86_64), no extra config, no extra effort required to get it running
+- Easy to install for non-Docker users, no native build dependency is needed (for x86_64/armv7/arm64), no extra config, and no extra effort required to get it running
 - Single container for Docker users, no very complex docker-compose file.
 Just map the volume and expose the port, then good to go
 - Settings should be configurable in the frontend.
-Environment variable is not encouraged, unless it is related to startup such as `DATA_DIR`.
+Environment variable is not encouraged unless it is related to startup such as `DATA_DIR`
 - Easy to use
-- The web UI styling should be consistent and nice.
+- The web UI styling should be consistent and nice

 ## Coding Styles